 The following sessions will be required to be completed each week:

-- 2-3 Cardio (includes both LISS and HIIT)
+- 2-3 Cardio sessions (including Low-Intensity and High-Intensity)

-The number of Resistance, Cardio and Recovery sessions that are recommended will change depending on what stage of the program that you are on.
+The number of Resistance, Cardio and Recovery sessions that are recommended will change depending on the stage of the program you are completing.

-Each PWR workouts consist of three to four different sections.
-PWR resistance sessions will look like this:
+Each PWR workout consists of three to four different sections.
+PWR Resistance sessions will look like this:

 Activation (8 minutes)